-Choosing the right tablet isn’t difficult, but there are lots of different options to consider.
+Choosing the right tablet isn’t difficult, but there are plenty of different options to consider.
 As a starting point, you have to decide whether you want an iPad or an Android tablet.
 Let’s face it though, if someone you know wants a tablet, there is a really good chance they actually want an iPad.
 But that’s not to say there aren’t any good Android tablets available.
 In fact, Samsung has several top-notch tablets that run Android.

 For the sake of popularity, we’re going to begin this post with sections for the best iPads, and then move on to highlight a few of the best Android tablets.
-After that, we’ll venture into some budget-priced options, some recommendations for kids’ tablets, and finish off with our quick picks.
+After that, we’ll venture into some budget-priced options, along with some recommendations for kids’ tablets, and finish off with our quick picks.

-- Best Tablets
+Best Apple Tablets

-The standard iPad is the best choice for most users.
-The most recent iPad is the 8th generation model, however, we’d recommend checking out the 8th, or even a 7th generation model as a way to save some money.
+The most recent iPad is the 9th generation model, however, we’d recommend checking out the 8th, or even a 7th generation model as a way to save some money.
 Apple releases a new version of the iPad each year, and as we often see with year-over-year upgrades — they share many of the same features and specs.
-The 7th, 8th, and 9th gen models have lots of similarities, such as a 10.2-inch display, up to 128GB of storage, an 8MP wide-camera on the back, and up to 10 hours of battery life when surfing the web, watching a video, or listening to music.
+The 7th, 8th, and 9th gen models have lots of similarities, such as a 10.2-inch display, an 8MP wide camera on the back, and up to 10 hours of battery life when surfing the web, watching a video or listening to music.

-The iPad mini is perfect for those looking for an iPad with a smaller display, and smaller overall size.
-Here at Swappa, we typically recommend looking at a previous generation model as a way to spend less money.
-But there was a rather big delay between the release of the iPad mini 4 (September 2015) and the iPad mini 5 (March 2019).
+Looking back towards previous generations means going back to the iPad mini 4 (September 2015) and iPad mini 5 (March 2019).
 Because of the large gap in time between the two models, the iPad mini 5 jumped a few generations in terms of the processor, going from the A8 to the A12 Bionic with Neural Engine.
 The iPad mini 5 also added support for the 1st-generation Apple Pencil, bumped the max storage to 256GB (from 128GB), and also added True Tone on the display.

 This isn’t to say the iPad Air 3 would be a bad choice.
 In fact, the iPad Air 3 sports a really nice 10.5-inch True Tone display with a resolution of 2224 x 1668.
 You also get the Apple A12 Bionic chip with Neural Engine and up to 256GB of storage space.
 But overall, the iPad Air 3 has the look and feel of the standard iPad with the traditional home button for Touch ID, which means, for lots of people, the standard iPad may be a better choice.

 Within the iPad Pro lineup, you have options for an 11-inch or 12.9-inch model.
 If you’re going with the Pro, you are likely willing to spend a bit more money, which shifts our recommendations to focus more on the current-generation models.
-In the case of the iPad Pro, this means 2nd-generation for the 11-inch and 4th-generation for the 12.9-inch model, both of which are powered by Apple’s M1 chip with next-generation Neural Engine.
+In the case of the iPad Pro, this means 3rd-generation for the 11-inch and 5th-generation for the 12.9-inch model, both of which are powered by Apple’s M1 chip with next-generation Neural Engine.

 The 11-inch iPad Pro is top quality and would last several years into the future without much worry.
 But it may not be the best option for everyone, especially given the iPad Air 4 now features the same exterior design, which in the past was a reason that some people opted to go with a Pro model iPad.

 If you are looking for an 11-inch tablet with a squared-off design, we recommend considering the iPad Air 4, which will be a bit less expensive.
 Otherwise, aside from being a true power user and needing the extra performance, the other group that should consider the iPad Pro is those who want the largest display, which would then be the 12.9-inch model, which has a Liquid Retina XDR display with True Tone and 120 Hz ProMotion technology.

-It is also important to note that all of the iPad models we recommend are capable of running the latest version of the iOS operating system, which is iOS 14.
+It is also important to note that all of the iPad models we recommend are capable of running the latest version of the iOS operating system, which is iOS 15.